twajr/ckad-prep-notes/README.md

 ## IMPORTANT TIPS
 The exam is about speed and efficiency.
-If you have to spend lots of time looking at documentation, you will have zero chance of completing the many questions.
+If you spend very much time looking at documentation, you will have zero chance of completing the many questions.
 With that said, the following will help with time management.

-### Setting Default Namespace
-You have to create various contexts to move between namespaces.
-It's just easier to always use the namespace flag (-n) when running commands, IMO.
+### CORE CONCEPTS
+The core concepts cover how the API concepts and its primitives / resources.
+It also covers the important concept of a POD.
+This is the basic unit of deployment for app developers and so this 'POD' concept is important understand as well as how it is used from kubectl.
+To me, this is embodied in the kubectl RUN command.
+IMO, Understanding pods is the primary core concept.

-### Using the RUN command
+### Using the RUN command for Pods
+The RUN command allows quick creation of the various high-level execution resources in k8s, and provides speed, which we need for the exam.
-The resource created from a particular RUN command is based on its 'generator'.
+The specific, underlying resource created from a particular RUN command is based on its 'generator'.
 For example, by defauilt the run creates a deployment.
-However, it can also create a POD, or JOB, or CRONJOB, based on the ---restart flag.
+However, it can also create a POD, or JOB, or CRONJOB, based on various flags, in particular the ---restart flag.
+This is handy.
 ```
 $kubectl run nginx --image=nginx   (deployment)
 $kubectl run nginx --image=nginx --restart=Never   (pod)
 $kubectl run busybox --image=busybox --restart=OnFailure   (job)
-$kubectl run busybox --image=busybox --schedule="*/1 * * * * *"  --restart=OnFailure
+$kubectl run busybox --image=busybox --schedule="*/1 * * * * *"  --restart=OnFailure (cronJob)
 ```
 The --schedule flag creates a Cron Job, and --restart=OnFailure creates a Job resource.

+## Misc Tips
 ### Extracting yaml from running resource
 Use the --export and -o yaml flags to export the basic yaml from an existing resource:
 ```